anikaarevalo/healthcare_AI_agent/README.md

 ## About the Healthcare AI Agent

-I constructed a healthcare AI agent capable of searching the web using **Haystack**, an open-source (modular, model-agnostic) orchestration framework for LLM-based applications.
-This project is inspired by DataCamp’s “Building AI Agents with Haystack” interactive course.
+I constructed a healthcare AI agent capable of searching the web using [Haystack](https://haystack.deepset.ai/), an open-source (modular, model-agnostic) orchestration framework for LLM-based applications.
+This project is inspired by DataCamp’s ["Building AI Agents with Haystack"](https://app.datacamp.com/learn/courses/building-ai-agents-with-haystack) interactive course.

 My goal in this project is to prototype my own **tool-using AI agent** that is capable of interpreting natural language queries, make autonomous (accurate and appropriate) decisions, and act on them using the right tools at the right time.